Hot Fudge Recipe + Video

 hot fudge sauce pouring from above into glass jar

-This hot fudge recipe makes the richest, creamiest chocolate dessert sauce you’ve ever tried!
-You can make a batch in only 10 minutes!!
+This Hot Fudge Recipe makes the richest, creamiest chocolate dessert sauce you’ve ever tried.
+And you can make a batch in only 10 minutes!!

 Tried this recipe?Please comment and review!